Source GM Core pg. 102

 Disabling a Hazard

-The most versatile method for deactivating traps is the Disable a Device action of the Thievery skill, though most mechanical traps can also simply be smashed, and magical traps can usually be counteracted.
-Environmental hazards can often be overcome with Nature or Survival, and haunts can often be overcome with Occultism or Religion.
-The specific skill and DC required to disable a hazard are listed in the hazard's stat block.
+The most versatile method for deactivating traps is the Disable a Device action of the Thievery skill, though many mechanical and technological traps can also simply be smashed, and magical traps can usually be counteracted.
+Sometimes, mechanical or technological traps can also be deactivated with Computers or Crafting.
+Environmental hazards often can be overcome with Nature or Survival, and haunts can often be overcome with Occultism or Religion.
+The specific skill and DC required to disable a hazard are listed in the hazard’s stat block.

 Like using Disable a Device, using these skills to disable a trap is a 2-action activity with the same degrees of success, though the activity might have different traits determined by the GM.
 As with detecting a hazard, disabling a hazard might require a character to have a certain proficiency rank in the listed skill.
 A character must first detect a hazard (or have it pointed out to them) to try to deactivate it.
-They can attempt to deactivate a hazard whether or not it has already been triggered, though some hazards no longer pose a danger once their reactions have occurred, especially if there is no way for them to be reset.
+They can attempt to deactivate a hazard, whether or not it has already been triggered, though some hazards no longer pose a danger once their reactions have occurred, especially if there’s no way for them to be reset.

 For most hazards, a successful check for the listed skill against the DC in the stat block disables the hazard without triggering it.
-Any other means of deactivating the hazard are included in the hazard's stat block, as are any additional steps required to properly deactivate it.
+Any other means of deactivating the hazard are included in the hazard’s stat block, as are any additional steps required to deactivate it properly.
 A critical failure on any roll to disable a hazard triggers it, including a critical failure on a roll to counteract a magical hazard.

 Some hazards require multiple successful checks to deactivate, typically because they have a particularly complicated component or have several discrete portions.
 For hazards with a complex component, a critical success on a check to disable the hazard counts as two successes on a single component.